 Shannon Fagan/Getty Images

-According to the American Cancer Society (ACS), lung cancer is the second most common form of cancer in the United States.
+According to the American Cancer Society (ACS), lung cancer is the second most common form of cancer in the United States for both men and women.
 Prostate and breast cancer are the most common forms of cancer in men and women, respectively.

-The ACS estimates there will be over 235,000 new cases and more than 130,000 deaths from lung cancer in 2021.
-NSCLC is the most common form of lung cancer, accounting for 84% of cases.
+The ACS estimates over 234,580 new lung cancer diagnoses and 125,070 deaths from lung cancer in 2024.
+NSCLC is the most common form of lung cancer, accounting for 80–85% of people with lung cancer.

-These numbers are high, but there are fewer new lung cancer cases every year in the U.S. The decline may be due to a fall in the rate of smoking and improvements in early detection and treatment.
+These numbers are high, but fewer people are developing lung cancer every year in the United States.
+The decline may be due to a fall in the rate of smoking and improvements in early detection and treatment.

-Smoking is the main risk factor for NSCLC.
+Smoking is the leading risk factor for NSCLC.
 According to the Centers for Disease Control and Prevention (CDC), smoking is a factor in 80–90% of lung cancer deaths.
-People who smoke are 15–30 times more likely to get lung cancer or die than those who do not smoke.
+The CDC also indicates that people who smoke are 15–30 times more likely to get lung cancer or die from lung cancer than those who do not smoke.

 However, some groups of people are more likely to get NSCLC due to demographic factors, which include the following:

-Older age also affects how well people respond to treatment.
-For example, a 2013 study found that people over 60 survived for an average of 38 weeks with NSCLC, and people under 60 survived for 57 weeks.
+Age also affects how well people respond to treatment.
+For example, a 2020 study found that people over 60 survived for a median of 10 months with NSCLC, and those under 60 survived for a median of 18 months.

 The relationship between race and ethnicity with NSCLC is complex.

 Preventing NSCLC is not always possible.
-However, avoiding NSCLC risk factors could reduce the likelihood of the condition.
+However, the following NSCLC risk factors could help reduce the likelihood of developing the condition.
 These include:

 • Tobacco: Tobacco is the leading risk factor for lung cancer.
-All tobacco products can lead to NSCLC, including second-hand exposure to smoke.
-Stopping smoking and avoiding areas where other people are smoking can reduce the risk of tobacco exposure.
+All tobacco products can lead to lung cancer, including second-hand exposure to smoke.
+Stopping smoking if you smoke and avoiding areas where other people are smoking can reduce the risk of tobacco exposure.

 • Dietary supplements: Some dietary supplements can increase the risk of lung cancer.
-For example, two large studies found that beta carotene increased the risk of lung cancer in people who smoke.
+For example, according to the ACS, two large studies found that beta carotene increases the risk of lung cancer in people who smoke.

 • persistent or worsening cough